The biggest TV shows still to come in 2019

 Channel: BBC1

-Cormoran Strike actor Killian Scott stars in this psychological crime thriller adapted from Tanya French’s bestselling novel series Dublin Murder Squad.
+Cormoran Strike actor Killian Scott stars in this psychological crime thriller adapted from Tana French’s bestselling novel series Dublin Murder Squad.
 Read more

 The Name of the Rose